pondrejk/dizzer/questions.md

   map reading       --> knowledge discovery <--   data mining (human algorithms)                               (computation algorithms)

-Fig. best from both worlds (adopted from andrienko TODO -- see the actual paper)
+Fig. best from both worlds (Wording can be different, for example @keim2008visual lists on the "machine" side: statistical analysis, data management, data mining, compression and filtering; on the "human" side: cognition, perception, visual intelligence, decision making theory, information design; and in the "middle": human-centered computing, semantics-base approaches, graphics and rendering, and information visulaisation).
+TODO: rethink the image

 note.: map reading could be replaced with somethnig else (cognitive abilites), knowledge discovery could be visual analytics.
 Map reading I put there as a remainder of paper maps (still useful, no longer dominant).
 The gradient is about who does the work -- from the right interpretation is done by a human, from the left by algorithm (kinda).
 Knowledge disco is map reading with robot assistants.